Skip to content

 Notes

 • The translation is purely textual and is applied to the entire body.
-It does not skip fenced or inline code blocks, so ```js\n$ARGUMENTS\n``` in a rulesync body will still be rewritten when generating Gemini CLI output.
-There is no escape syntax for the universal placeholders — backslashes are not consumed by the regex, so \$ARGUMENTS becomes \, not a literal $ARGUMENTS.
-If you need a literal $ARGUMENTS or !`cmd` in the emitted Gemini CLI prompt, your options are:
+It does not skip fenced or inline code blocks, so ```js\n$ARGUMENTS\n``` in a rulesync body will still be rewritten when generating tool output.
+There is no escape syntax for the universal placeholders — backslashes are not consumed by the regex, so \$ARGUMENTS is rewritten alongside the placeholder rather than producing a literal $ARGUMENTS.

 Released under the MIT License.